bfildier/Fildier2020/README.md

 ** Steps performed in the analysis

-- Run scripts/computeAndDrawSpatialStats.ipynb to derive rainfall statistics for a given simulation
+- Run scripts/computeRainStatistics.py to only derive rainfall statistics for a given simulation
-- Run scripts/computeDynamicThermodynamicComposites.ipynb to derive the decomposition using O'Gorman (2009)'s scaling approximation
+- Run scripts/computeRainStatisticsConditionalsAndScaling.py to derive rain statistics, conditional statistics (composites on extreme percentiles) and the decomposition using O'Gorman (2009)'s scaling approximation
 - Calculations of enhancement factors are performed directly in the notebooks when figures are generated